VoxeLibre/VoxeLibre/tools/README.md

 Usage:
 - Make sure the file “`Conversion_Table.csv`” is in the same directory as the script
 - In the console, run `./Texture_Converter.py -h` to learn the available options
+- Convert the textures
+- Put the new texture directory in the Minetest texture pack directory, just like any other Minetest texture pack